Financial-Times/o-brand/README.md

 }
 ```

-Override variables using `oBrandGet` and `$override`.
+Override variables using `oBrandGet` and `$override-config`.
 The override paramater accepts configuration to override brand configuration set with `oBrandDefine`, it expects the same configuration format.

 Assuming variables `example-background: 'paper'`, `example-border-size: 1px`, `example-border-type: solid`, `example-border-color: grey` are defined using `oBrandDefine`: